Miramonte, California

 Miramonte (/ˌmɪərəˈmɒnti/; Spanish for "Mountain View") is an unincorporated community in Fresno County, California.
 It is located on Mill Creek 5 mi southeast of Dunlap, at an elevation of 3094 feet (943 m).

 History

-The community was formerly known as Rancho Miramontes.
+The Miramonte community was known as Rancho Miramontes in the 1800s.

 The first Miramonte post office opened in 1909, was discontinued in 1912, and re-established in 1923.